AgentBoo/django-hyakunin-isshu/README.md

 *Formatting issues:*

-n.27 and n.100 poems are problematic.
+n.27 and n.100 poems are problematic. <br>

-Japanese transcript: everything seems correct.
+Japanese transcript: everything seems correct. <br>
-Romanized transcript: everything seems correct.
+Romanized transcript: everything seems correct. <br>

-English translation: A closing </lg> and opening <lg> tags are missing in eng.html, between Fujiwara no Kanesuke's (27) and Minamoto no Muneyuki's poems (28), making the parser think there is only one poem #27. (~ line 976).
+English translation: A closing </lg> and opening <lg> tags are missing in eng.html, between Fujiwara no Kanesuke's (27) and Minamoto no Muneyuki's poems (28), making the parser think there is only one poem #27. (~ line 976).<br>

 ```html
 <!-- Correct -->